 Elasticsearch is an awesome tool that is developed to deal with the problems that are mentioned with Big Data.
-It is a very powerful tool and at the same time, it is flexible enough to address biggest challenges that are real-time and are also distributed in nature.
-In the today’s world, Elasticsearch is used widely for content search, data analysis and also to handle queries with projects as like as Mozilla and GitHub etc.
+It is a very powerful tool and at the same time, it is flexible enough to address the biggest challenges that are real-time and are also distributed in nature.
+In today’s world, Elasticsearch is used widely for content search, data analysis, and also to handle queries with projects like Mozilla and GitHub, etc.

 Following are some of the advantages of using Elasticsearch, let us now take a look at each and every one of them:

 Splunk comes as a powerful platform that helps analyze machine data (especially logs that get generated on a frequent basis but seldom used effectively).
-Best scenarios to understand the prowess of the tool are the Production data center and the other in the Marketing department.
-Splunk the Organization produces software that finds its usage in the areas of Search, Monitoring and analyzing machine-generated data via the web-style interface.
+The best scenarios to understand the prowess of the tool are the Production data center and the others in the Marketing department.
+Splunk the Organization produces software that finds its usage in the areas of Search, Monitoring, and analyzing machine-generated data via the web-style interface.
 It gathers all the relevant information into a Central index that can rapidly search for the required details.

 Following are some of the advantages of using Splunk, let us now take a look at each and every one of them:

-Let there be any number of proprietary monitoring tools out there in the current market to choose from, no other proprietary tool can offer you with the features as like peer review, source code modification, version iterations and etc. Nagios is an Open source server and also a network monitoring tool which provides capabilities as like what is discussed above.
-Nagios has an ability to monitor any network device that comes along with an IP address and provides an alert if anything abnormal happens to the service that is getting monitored.
+Let there be any number of proprietary monitoring tools out there in the current market to choose from, no other proprietary tool can offer you the features like peer review, source code modification, version iterations and etc. Nagios is an Open source server and also a network monitoring tool that provides capabilities as what is discussed above.
+Nagios has the ability to monitor any network device that comes along with an IP address and provides an alert if anything abnormal happens to the service that is getting monitored.

-Nagios has capable of monitoring different services on a server (SMTP, HTTP, POP, IMAP, Proxy and so on so forth), provides a 24 x 7 monitoring environment to monitor on your system resources as like the CPU, Memory, Swap and Load.
-It also provides you with an easy to use web interface that indicates the status of each of the services that are under monitoring using Nagios.
+Nagios has capable of monitoring different services on a server (SMTP, HTTP, POP, IMAP, Proxy, and so on so forth), provides a 24 x 7 monitoring environment to monitor your system resources like the CPU, Memory, Swap, and Load.
+It also provides you with an easy-to-use web interface that indicates the status of each of the services that are under monitoring using Nagios.
 There are multiple ways in which Nagios achieves monitoring each of these services and checks the statuses on them.